130 Elektra

-Elektra (minor planet designation: 130 Elektra) is a large outer main-belt asteroid and quadruple system with three minor-planet moons.
+130 Elektra is a large outer main-belt asteroid and quadruple system with three minor-planet moons.
 It was discovered on 17 February 1873, by astronomer Christian Peters at Litchfield Observatory, New York, and named after Electra, an avenger in Greek mythology.

 Description

 (130) Elektra has the spectrum of a G-type asteroid; hence it probably has a Ceres-like surface.
 Spectral signatures of organic compounds have been seen on Elektra's surface and it displays evidence of aqueous alteration.

 In the late 1990s, a network of astronomers worldwide gathered lightcurve data that was ultimately used to derive the spin states and shape models of 10 new asteroids, including (130) Elektra.
 The light curve of (130) Elektra forms a double sinusoid while the shape model is elongated and the derived rotation axis is perpendicular to the plane of the ecliptic.